JavonDavis/Dog-Breed-Classifier/README.md

 ## Getting Started
 To execute the Flask app you need to do the following steps.

-* Install the requirements in the requirements/requirements.txt file.
+* Install the requirements in the requirements/requirements.txt file using pip.
 * export FLASK_APP=webapp.py from the root dir
 * flask run